Two Women (2014 film)

 Two Women (Две женщины, Dve zhenshchiny) is a 2014 Russian drama film directed by Vera Glagoleva, starring Ralph Fiennes and Sylvie Testud.
 It is based on Ivan Turgenev's 1872 play A Month in the Country (originally written as Two Women in 1855).
 The film received mixed reviews from critics.

 Plot

-At the heart of the play lies the love quadrangle.
-Natalya Petrovna, the wife of the rich landowner Arkady Sergeich Islaev, falls in love with Alexey Nikolayevich Belyaev - a student, teacher Kolya Islaeva.
+At the heart of the play lies a love quadrangle.
+Natalya Petrovna, wife of the rich landowner Arkady Sergeich Islaev, falls in love with Alexey Nikolayevich Belyaev, a student and tutor to Kolya Islaev, her son.

 Mikhail Aleksandrovich Rakitin - a friend of the family, has long loved Natalya Petrovna.
-Verochka - a pupil of Natalya Petrovna also falls in love with Kolya's teacher.
+Verochka, Natalya Petrovna's ward, also falls in love with Kolya's tutor Alexey.
 Belyaev and Rakitin eventually leave the estate ...